In most instances, the paternity of a child is

 DNA testing to resolve paternity issues

-Wiltshire Family Law understands that paternity issues do arise.
-Our trained solicitors are able to take you through the necessary steps to determine whether a party is the biological father of the child.
-Our firm uses only trusted DNA Laboratories that are Federal Attorney General approved with National Association of Testing Authorities Accreditation.
+Paternity issues are more common than you may think.
+Wiltshire Family Law understand the process associated with the testing of paternity and the steps designed to determine whether a party is the biological father of the child.
+Accurate and reliable results are assured in circumstances where there are only a small number of trusted DNA Laboratories that satisfy the Federal Attorney General and National Association of Testing Accreditation.

 Paternity can then be determined with a probability greater than 99.9%.
-After the testing has been administered, the results are returned to our firm within 5 – 8 working days.
-Parties are then able to resolve other disputes stemming from this issue such as child support.
+After testing, results are returned to the firm and the results are analysed.
+Following learning of the results, parties are able to then look into further issues such as child support and parenting arrangements.